sjsu-library/unionist/_items/unionist--text-0287.md

 articleType:
 volume: '1'
 issue: '32'
-transcription: |
-  RANKIN’S LETTERS.
-Just published at the office of the Liberator, by request of the Providence Anti-Slavery Society, a new edition of ‘Letters on Slavery, addressed to Mr. Thomas Rankin, Merchant at Middlebrook, Augusta Co., Va.—By John Rankin, Pastor of the Presbyterian Churches of Ripley and Strait Creek, Brown County, Ohio.
+transcription: 'RANKIN’S LETTERS.
+Just published at the office of the Liberator, by request of the Providence Anti-Slavery Society, a new edition of ‘Letters on Slavery, addressed to Mr. Thomas Rankin, Merchant at Middlebrook, Augusta Co., Va.''—By John Rankin, Pastor of the Presbyterian Churches of Ripley and Strait Creek, Brown County, Ohio.
 Price $18 per hundred—25 cents single.
 Boston, Sept.
-7, 1833
+7, 1833 '
 scholarlyNotes:
-commentary:
+commentary: Important early work in American Abolitionist writing.
 relatedPeople: Thomas Rankin; John Rankin
 featured:
 repeated: 'yes'